punkason/Mars-Rover-Kata/README.md

 ## Assumption
 - The Plateau is a rectangular grid.
 - Rovers move sequentially.
 - If any collision, the condition of rover that is being hit is normal.
+The one hits other is damaged.
-- Size of rover is 1 x 1.
+- Size of rovers are 1 x 1.

 ## Key Features

-- Rover’s position is represented by x and y co-ordinates and the letters N, S, W, E to represent North, South, West, East respectively.
+- Position of rover is represented by x and y co-ordinates and the letters N, S, W, E to represent North, South, West, East respectively.

 - To move a Rover around the Plateau, a string of letters is sent to a Rover.
    Here are the letters and their resultant action: